 Since the 2001 introduction of West Nile Virus (WNV) into Illinois, it is estimated that more than 200,000 cases have occurred and Illinois has the 3rd highest number of the more severe human WNV neural disease cases.
 The risk of exposure to WNV appears to increase under hot / dry summertime conditions.
-WNV affects citizens across the state, and while two county-level predictive models exist (one for Cook, and one for Champaign County) the model results cannot be easily extrapolated to other regions of Illinois.
+WNV affects citizens across the state, and while two county-level predictive models exist (one for Cook-DuPage, and one for Champaign County) the model results cannot be easily extrapolated to other regions of Illinois.
 THe goal of this research is to develop and validate a WNV threat predictive model that can be used throughout the state of Illinois, eventually throughout the Midwest and US, and perhaps apply these same techniques to other climate-related health or issues.

 Components of this model will include: 1) climate divisions as the basic spatial unit to aggregate non-homogenous WNV human and mosquito case sampling, as well as daily weather data.
 2) Graphical displays of accumulated daily temperature and precipitation departures from normal for high and low WNV case years for comparison with current weather conditions, 3) Computation of statistics based on differences from daily 30-year averages, rather than based on degree days.
 4) Incorporation of 10-day daily temperature and 3-day daily precipitation forecasts to increase the lead time of model usefulness.